GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 ninja -C out/Debug_GN_x64 cef
 ```

+**⚠** Replace "x64" with "arm64" if using an Apple Silicon Mac instead of an Intel Mac.
 Replace "Debug" with "Release" to generate a Release build instead of a Debug build.

 8\.
 Run the resulting cefclient, cefsimple and/or ceftests sample applications.